josephspurrier/csrfbanana/README.md

 CSRF Protection for [gorilla/sessions](http://www.gorillatoolkit.org/pkg/sessions) in the Go Language

 CSRFBanana is a middleware package that helps prevent cross-site request forgery attacks.
 The package can generate tokens per session or per page.
 Tokens can also be regenerated after a successful or failed attempt to validate.

-The tokens are stored in the cookie controlled by gorilla/sessions so you only have to manage a single cookie.
+In this package, the CSRF tokens are stored in the (same) session cookie that is handled by gorilla/sessions.
+You can read about the different CSRF approaches on StackOverflow: [Why is it common to put CSRF prevention tokens in cookies?](http://stackoverflow.com/a/20518324)

 ## Usage